-Hours: Monday-Saturday; closed Sundays, January 1, January 6, February 11, March 19, Easter Sunday and Monday, May 1, June 29, August 14, August 15, November 1, December 8, December 25, December 26.
+Hours: Monday-Saturday 9 AM to 6 PM; closed Sundays, January 1, January 6, February 11, March 19, Easter Sunday and Monday, May 1, June 29, August 14, August 15, November 1, December 8, December 25, December 26.

 Free admission: The Vatican Museums are open for free on the last Sunday of every month.
 Exceptions include Easter Sunday, as well as June 29, December 25, or December 26 if they fall on a Sunday.
 Free admission to the Vatican Museums is also available on September 27 (World Tourism Day).
-While free admission to the Vatican Museums may be easy on your budget, be prepared for long queues for admission and crowds around all the famous artworks.
+While free admission to the Vatican Museums may be easy on your budget, be prepared for long lines for admission and crowds around all the famous artworks.

 Admission is included in the combination Vatican Rome Card.